pcfx-devel/PC-FX_Info/FX_Backup_Mem_Format.md

 ### FAT Region

-As this is a FAT-12 filesystem, each block (sector, in most cases) is represented by 12 bits, or one-and-a-half bytes.
+As this is a FAT-12 filesystem, each block (sector, in most cases) is represented by 12 bits, or one-and-a-half bytes, meaning that two FAT entries consumes 3 consecutive bytes; entries are aligned as such within the block.

-Within memory, a 3-byte sequence with nybbles as so:\
+As such, a 3-byte FAT sequence with nybbles as so:\
 ```01 23 45```\
 Will mean that the first block's FAT value will be 0x301, and the second one's value will be 0x452